Children Inherit Intelligence Mainly From Their Mothers: How Far Is It True?

 Intelligence is characterised as the ability to learn from experience, apply and acquire skills and knowledge and adapt to a changing environment.
 In biology, intelligence is explained in terms of the functioning of the prefrontal cortex (the area of the brain responsible for cognitive functions) and brain size in humans.
 [1] Also, intelligence tends to change over the course of a person's life and across generations.

-- disorders-cureCan A Person Live With Dextrocardia?
-Causes, Symptoms And Treatments For This Rare Congenital Condition

-If we narrow the inheritance factor of intelligence, we may find that mothers are highly responsible for the passing of intelligence genes to their children, compared to fathers.
+If we narrow the inheritance factor of intelligence, we may find that mothers are primarily responsible for the passing of intelligence genes to their children, compared to fathers.

 Let's discuss the topic in detail.